diorge-zz/cooccurrence-relationship-extraction/data_description.md

 ## commonest_instances_frequencies

-The frequency and normalized frequency of the most common instance, for each of the groups.
-It is a list with size equal to the number of groups, and each element is a 4-tuple with
+The frequency and normalized frequency of the most common instance, for each of the groups, in DataFrame format
-(Frequency of MC1, Normalized frequency of MC1, Freq.
-MC2, N.Freq.
-MC2),
-with MC1 and MC2 being the most common instances of each category

 - Created by: classifier.RelationshipCharacteristics